patbenatar/sassy/README.md

 My personal collection of Sass helpers.

-## Why?

-Cause it's simple and only includes helpers I actually use in my workflow.
+It's very simple and only includes helpers I actually use in my workflow.

-No it doesn't even compare to Compass and it doesn't aim to.
+No it doesn't compare to Compass and it doesn't aim to.